bastian-stark/LombScargle_distor/README.md

 # LombScargle_distor
-R code for generating Lomb-Scargle periodogram
+Short R script for generating Lomb-Scargle periodogram using data generated from structural analysis pipeline.
+Used in RStudio.